Website Template Font Colors

 .subtitle { color: #FF3300; font: 15px arial, sans-serif; font-weight: bold; }

 The above lines globally control the fonts for the entire template.
 You can freely experiment with other sizes and colors.
-See links below for color choices and Flash animation.
+These are called "class" selectors.
+See section below if your template includes Flash animation.

 About css "line-height" line spacing